Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 where $C_0$ is an integration constant.
-Since $H_0$ is negative per Eq. (\ref{hubble}) and treated as a constant with respect to $\tau$, we establish initial reference conditions by setting $a(\tau_0)=1$ and $\tau_0=0$.
-Upon initial reference, the observer's initial time is also null, defining $C_0=-1/H_0$.
-As $\tau\rightarrow\infty$, $t(\tau\rightarrow\infty)$ converges to $-1/H_0$ due to the exponential decay of $a(\tau)$, indicating a contracting scalar factor.
-Therefore, complete volume contraction is achieved at coalescence, corresponding to the final observer time of $|H_0^{-1}|$, as discussed near the end of Section \ref{hubbles}.
+The mapping of $\tau$, as a result, depends on the log scale when one eventually plots the iterations, inverting the exponential operation applied on $\tau$.
+We also recall that $H_0$ is negative per Eq. (\ref{hubble}) and treated as a constant with respect to $\tau$.
+Thus, we state $H_0=-H$ for conceptualization.

+We establish initial reference conditions by setting $a(\tau_0)=1$ and $\tau_0=0$.
+Upon initial reference, the observer's initial time is also null, defining $C_0=1/H$.
+As $\tau\rightarrow\infty$, $t(\tau\rightarrow\infty)=t_\infty$ converges to $1/H$ due to the exponential decay of $a(\tau)$, indicating a contracting scalar factor.
+Therefore, complete volume contraction is achieved at coalescence, corresponding to the final observer time of $|H(t)^{-1}|$ discussed in Section \ref{hubbles}.